-- Government and Housing Act to keep a Housing Revenue Account.
+- 1.1 Each local housing authority is required under Section 74, of the 1989 Local Government and Housing Act to keep a Housing Revenue Account.
 Section 76 of the Act requires local authorities to set a budget for their Housing Revenue Account (HRA) on an annual basis.
-The budget must be set so that the sum held in the Housing Revenue Account reserve at year end is not in a deficit position. - During the course of the year, local authorities must review their HRA expenditure and income and if, on the basis of the information available the account is heading for a deficit, they must take steps that are reasonably practical to prevent this deficit.
+The budget must be set so that the sum held in the Housing Revenue Account reserve at year end is not in a deficit position. - 1.2 During the course of the year, local authorities must review their HRA expenditure and income and if, on the basis of the information available the account is heading for a deficit, they must take steps that are reasonably practical to prevent this deficit.
 A local authority is not prohibited from being in deficit but will need to demonstrate that the deficit has arisen through exceptional circumstances and that it has revised its original proposals so far as reasonably practical to avoid the deficit.
 Such a deficit shall be carried forward and must be made good the following year. - 1.3 Each local authority should endeavour to have a working balance on the HRA, for any exceptional circumstances that may arise. - 1.4 The basis for rent increases is set by the WG Policy for Social Housing Rents.
-The policy sets a target rent band for each authority.
-In order to comply with the rent policy, social landlords must ensure their average weekly rent for their general needs and sheltered housing is within their target rent bands. - 1.5 The 2020/21 Policy for Social Housing Rents issued by WG on 18th December 2019, includes the 2020/21 rent bands and the maximum allowable uplift which has been set at CPI (as at September 2019) plus 1%, that is 2.7%. - 1.6 The initial HRA budget proposals were considered by Cabinet on the 18th November 2019 (minute no. C140).
-They were subsequently referred to the Homes and Safe Communities Scrutiny Committee on 10th December 2019, who noted the proposals as did Corporate Performance and Resources Scrutiny Committee on 19th December 2019.
+Due to the Covid-19 crisis, Welsh Government has suspended target rent bands for 2021/22 which will be replaced by a self-certification monitoring form.
+In order to comply with the rent policy, social landlords must ensure their average weekly rent for their general needs and sheltered housing provides value for money and affordability to tenants. - 1.5 The 2021/22 Policy for Social Housing Rents issued by WG on 30th November 2020, includes the maximum allowable uplift which has been set at CPI (as at September 2020) plus 1%, that is 1.5%. - 1.6 The initial HRA budget proposals were considered by Cabinet on the 30th November 2020 (minute no. C398).
+They were subsequently referred to the Homes and Safe Communities Scrutiny Committee on 9th December 2020, who noted the proposals as did Corporate Performance and Resources Scrutiny Committee on 16th December 2020.